 You can read the tutorial for those adorable 'Knock Off Pottery Barn Kid’s tables' here.
 The little yellow stools are from IKEA.

-This poor bargain rug from IKEA is on its second year of torture and abuse from all these little terrorists.
+This poor bargain rug from IKEA is on its second year of torture and abuse from all these little ninjas and warriors.
 It gets trampled, rolled, folded, and chewed on daily.
 I seriously think it was $15 at IKEA … so … it’s been well worth the price.
 IDK, maybe it was $20.

 Our class calendar is a new addition this year … holy cow … I love it!
 Superman framed a piece of sheet metal with some cheap baseboard, then spray painted the whole thing white … and KABOOM!
 A magnetic calendar was born!